arda-guler/orbitSim3D/docs/MANUAL.md

 Given a J2 value on scenario setup, the simulation can also account for the oblateness of celestial bodies and apply J2 perturbations.

+Given the required parameters, the simulation can account for radiation pressure.
+This can be used to calculate the drift in interplanetary trajectories that accumulate over time, or can be used as a main propulsion method in the case of solar sails.

 OS3D is quite configurable and extendable, so much so that it will let the user make mistakes.
 The real-world accuracy of the simulation therefore depends on the user.
 For a simple introduction about possible risks, please read about the [Time Acceleration Problem](https://github.com/arda-guler/orbitSim3D/blob/master/docs/time_accel_problem.md "Time Acceleration Problem"), which is actually the OS3D version of a common trouble in scientific simulation software, engineering analysis software, video games and the like.

 Relativistic effects are not taken into account whatsoever.